xSid2005x/Powerpuff-Boys/README.md

 ## Overview

-This project demonstrates the deployment of an AI-based image processing system using Flask, Docker, and Kubernetes.
+This project demonstrates the deployment of an AI-based Handwritten Digits Recognition system using Flask, Docker, and Kubernetes.
 The system is designed to handle data processing, model training, and inference tasks, all orchestrated using Kubernetes and accessible via a web frontend.
 Each component is containerized using Docker to ensure consistency and scalability.

 ## Table of Contents